 Access information on choosing a school or program.

 The graduate school application process is comprised of several important elements, some of which vary by program type or even school.
 Access the below resources for information on the most common application elements.

 Money for graduate study comes in a variety of forms.
 Keep in mind that deadlines for financial aid applications are frequently earlier than regular admission deadlines, so be sure to research your options well in advance.
 Learn more about financing your education and access resources here.

 Visit the Dean of the College’s website to learn more about Health Professions Advising Committee, Pre-Law Advising, and External Scholarships & Fellowships.
-Also, be sure to check the Spring 2020 Department Grad School Liaisons to see the faculty volunteer who is currently serving as the graduate school point person for each department.
+Also, be sure to check the Fall 2020 Department Grad School Liaisons to see the faculty volunteer who is currently serving as the graduate school point person for each department.